-Hair growth is one of the few perks people recall when looking back at their first pregnancies, and typically estrogen is the culprit.
+Hair growth is one of the few perks people recall when looking back at their first pregnancies, and typically estrogen is claimed to be the culprit.
 Though recently, experts have been speculating if folic acid, or folate, plays a part in the equation.
 Folate levels are typically increased during pregnancy to enhance their baby's neural tube development.
 But it turns out, folic acid (the synthetic form of vitamin B9) has a ton of perks for our hair, too.
-Recent findings are now directly linking folic acid to hair perks like volume, growth, shine, and the prevention of graying and thinning.
+Recently, claims have been made linking folic acid to hair perks like volume, growth, shine, and the prevention of graying and thinning.

 Folic Acid For Hair

-TYPE OF INGREDIENT: A water-soluble Vitamin B Supplement
+Type of Ingredient: A water-soluble Vitamin B Supplement

-MAIN BENEFITS: Stimulates hair growth, prevents premature graying, and increases volume and shine in the hair.
+Main Benefits: Stimulates hair growth, prevents premature graying, and increases volume and shine in the hair.

-WHO SHOULD USE IT: Anyone dealing with low B vitamin levels which may result in fatigue, headaches, or pigmentation changes to the hair and fingernails.
+Who Should Use It: Anyone dealing with low B vitamin levels which may result in fatigue, headaches, or pigmentation changes to the hair and fingernails.

-HOW OFTEN CAN YOU USE IT: You want to meet a daily intake of approximately 400 micrograms per day.
+How Often Can You Use It: You want to meet a daily intake of approximately 400 micrograms per day.
 If you already have enough folic acid in your blood, a megadose can result in headaches, rash, nausea, skin reactions and other symptoms.
 Always consult with a doctor before starting oral supplements.

 Benefits of Folic Acid for Hair Growth